 Note that $Q_n$ is indeed well-defined and bounded since

-Moreover, as $Q_nv$ is the $n^{th}$-Fourier coefficient of $\widehat{Q}v$ we may write, for almost all $z\in\T$,
+Moreover, as $Q_nv$ is the $n^{th}$-Fourier coefficient of $\widehat{Q}v$, we may write, for almost all $z\in\T$,

 in the strong operator topology, i.e. $Q(z)v=\sum_{n\geqslant0}Q_nvz^n$ for all $v\in\KK$.
-Indeed, convergence is assured by the right-hand side of\eqref{cuentad}.
-Further, due to the uniqueness of Fourier coefficients for functions in $H^2_\KK$ (constants or otherwise), the operators $Q_n$ in this expansion are also unique.
+Indeed, convergence is assured by the right-hand side of \eqref{cuentad}.
+Further, by uniqueness of Fourier coefficients in $H^2_\KK$ (constants or otherwise), the operators $Q_n$ in this expansion are also unique.
 We will thus say that $Q_n$ is the $n^{th}$-Fourier (operator) coefficient of $Q$.

-Analytic functions are indeed a key to describe shift-invariant subspaces as the following result shows.
+Analytic functions are a key to describe shift-invariant subspaces as the following result shows.

 \begin{theorem}[{Beurling-Lax-Halmos Theorem \cite[$\S$VI]{H}}] Let $\KK$ be a Hilbert space and $M\subseteq H^2_\KK$ a closed subspace.
 Then $M$ is $S$-invariant if and only if there exists a subspace $\KK_1\subseteq\KK$ and a function $Q\in\cA(\KK)$ such that